RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Introduction

+Current approaches for building dynamic digital assets of robotic arms typically involve complex, multi-stage pipelines, which hinder their scalability and robustness~\cite{lou2025robo, han2025re, li2024robogsim}.
+These pipelines usually begin with a strictly controlled data capture phase, requiring multi-view images or videos of the scene.
+Subsequently, the robotic arm requires precise segmentation to isolate it from the background and distinguish its individual articulated parts, a process that necessitates extensive labor-intensive manual annotation~\cite{yang2025novel,lou2025robo}.
+Such requirements not only limit the method's applicability outside laboratory settings but also introduce significant fragility.
+Crucially, this paradigm often assumes a perfect correspondence between the kinematic model and visual observations, thereby failing to account for dynamic discrepancies caused by real-world factors like control latency or joint friction.

+In contrast, learning directly from a single, casually captured monocular video offers a more practical and scalable paradigm~\cite{li2025scalable, tao2025robopearls}.
+While this approach drastically lowers the data collection barrier, it significantly intensifies the challenge of aligning the rigid kinematic prior with the actual, non-ideal motion observed in the footage.
+Addressing this requires accurately modeling these dynamic deviations to reconcile them with the standard Universal Robot Description Format (URDF), a step vital for enabling high-fidelity, motion-accurate simulation.

-To address these challenges, we propose RoboArmGS (Fig.~\ref{fig:teaser}), which introduces a novel hybrid representation that refines the URDF-rigged motion with learnable Bézier curves, enabling more accurate real-world motion modeling.
-Central to our approach are two key insights: (1) Instead of treating the 3D Gaussians as an unstructured whole, a structured binding mechanism that links them to a geometric prior, such as a mesh, can fundamentally enforce topological consistency.
-(2) The residual between an idealized kinematic model like URDF and real-world dynamics can be explicitly modeled and corrected using a flexible, learnable function.
-Our architecture is built upon these two principles, featuring a novel Gaussian binding strategy and a motion refiner.
+To address these challenges, we propose \textbf{RoboArmGS} (Fig.~\ref{fig: teaser}), a novel hybrid representation designed to harmonize the rigid kinematic prior with actual visual observations.
+Our approach dynamically refines the idealized URDF-driven motion using a learnable Bézier curve model, enabling the creation of digital assets that are temporally coherent and precisely aligned with real-world footage.
+Central to our approach are two key insights: (1) Instead of treating 3D Gaussians as an unstructured collection, we introduce a structured binding mechanism that anchors them to a geometric prior, specifically the robot's mesh, to fundamentally enforce topological consistency during motion.
+(2) The complex, time-varying discrepancies between the idealized URDF model and the physical robot's dynamics can be explicitly captured and corrected using a flexible, smooth parameterization.